falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 For example, assume some plugin returned a sample of a metric in events, and the internal state also held the maximum value seen so far.
 It would be a good practice to have a field `plugin.sample` that returned the value in a given event.
 It would *not* be a good practice to have a field `plugin.max_sample` that returned the maximum value seen, because that information is held in the internal state and not in events.
 If events *also* saved the current max sample so far, then it would be fine to have a field `plugin.max_sample`, as that can be retrieved directly from a single event.

-A question to ask when deciding what to put in an event is "if this were written to a `.scap` capture file and reread, would this plugin return the same values for fields as it did when the events were first generated?".
+A question to ask when deciding what to put in an event is "if this were written to a `.scap` capture file and replayed, would this plugin return the same values for fields as it did when the events were first generated?".

 ### Plugin Authoring Lifecycle